ourcaldo/indexnowjs-maindev/terms-of-service.md

 **1. Subscription Plans**

-The Service offers multiple subscription plans with different features, limits, and pricing.
+The Service offers multiple subscription plans with different features, quotas, and pricing tiers.
+These include keyword tracking limits, domain monitoring quotas, indexing request allowances, and support levels.
 Current plans and pricing are displayed on our pricing page and may be updated from time to time.
-Your subscription includes access to features according to your selected plan.
+Your subscription includes access to features according to your selected plan's specifications.

 **2. Billing and Payment**

 Subscription fees are charged in advance on a recurring basis according to your selected billing cycle (monthly, quarterly, biannual, or annual).
 Payment is due immediately upon subscription or renewal.
 We accept various payment methods as indicated during checkout.
+All prices are displayed in your local currency when available, and currency conversion rates may apply.

 **3. Automatic Renewal**